joaoptsa/Business-Website/README.md

 <h2>Objective</h2>

-The main aim of this project is to provide a hands-on learning experience, allowing the exploration of fundamental web development concepts such as routing, form handling, session management and database integration using Flask.
+The main aim of this project is to provide a hands-on learning experience, allowing the exploration of fundamental web development concepts such as routing, form handling, session management and database integration using Flask.<br><br>

 <h3>Functionalities implemented:</h3>